michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 ## Installation

-This plug in depends on 'pyenv' with globally installed Python version '3.6' or higher.
+This plugin depends on 'pyenv' with globally installed Python version '3.6' or higher.

 This plugin will be installed with Python 'pip' via the PyPi Cloud Application:
 ~~~{.cmd}